A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 ### Tools Used

 - Virtualbox: A virtualization software platform used to create and manage virtual machines.
+- Ubuntu Desktop: A free and open-source operating system based on the Linux kernel.
+It provides a user-friendly interface and a wide range of applications for personal and professional use.
 - Active Directory: A Microsoft directory service that manages user accounts, computers, and other network resources.
 - Splunk: A powerful SIEM platform for collecting, analyzing, and acting on machine data.
 - Kali Linux: A popular penetration testing distribution containing a wide range of tools for vulnerability assessment and ethical hacking.